 Use code DTR15 for 15% off Any Subscription

-That said, FinViz is a good stock screener with a much lower price point and much less steep learning curve.
-The stock screener is quick to get started with and can help you find trading opportunities if you already have a strategy in place.
+That said, FinViz is a good stock screener at a much lower price point.
+It also has a much less steep learning curve, which is especially nice if you don’t need all of Trade Ideas’ advanced features.
+This stock screener is easy to get started with and can help you find trading opportunities if you already have a strategy in place.
 The backtesting tool – while not as comprehensive as what Trade Ideas offers – is also useful for improving existing strategies.
-For intermediate traders who balk at Trade Ideas’ $2,000 per year price tag, FinViz is one of the best stock screeners in its price range.
+For intermediate traders who balk at Trade Ideas’ $1,999 per year price tag, FinViz is one of the best stock screeners on a budget.

 Alternatives to FinViz Elite and Trade Ideas

 There are few stock screeners that come close to Trade Ideas in breadth and depth of features.
-However, for traders leaning towards FinViz because of ease of use or price, it’s worth considering TradingView as an alternative.
+It really is the best stock scanner on the market, although that alone doesn’t make it right for everyone.
+For traders leaning towards FinViz because of ease of use or price, it’s worth considering TradingView as an alternative.

 This software includes significantly more powerful technical charts than either FinViz or Trade Ideas.
 It also has a relatively comprehensive scanner with more than 100 parameters and a decent backtesting tool that more or less matches the capabilities of FinViz’s backtesting module.
 Most notably, TradingView allows you to create custom parameters by applying one indicator (for example, a moving average) on another.
-TradingView costs the same or less than FinViz depending on what plan tier you opt for.
+TradingView starts at $14.95 per month, so it can be cheaper than FinViz depending on what plan tier you opt for.